 Aliados is the main avenue of the city of Porto.
-In the main square, the buildings around it make a beautiful skyline with domes and pinnacles with the city hall as the central feature of the square.
+In the main square, the buildings around it make a beautiful skyline with domes and pinnacles, with the city hall as the central feature of the square.
 It is marked by a large central square completely paved with granite cobblestones.
-This is where people from the city gather to celebrate, manifest or riot.
+This is where people from the city gather to celebrate, manifest, or riot.
 It’s the true city center.

 Livraria Lello (Lello Bookstore)

-After Walking through Aliados we head to one of the most interesting attractions of Porto’s downtown: a Lello bookstore, nowadays also known as the Harry Potter bookstore.
+After Walking through Aliados, we head to one of the most interesting attractions of Porto’s downtown: a Lello bookstore, nowadays also known as the Harry Potter bookstore.
 This is the bookstore that inspired J. K. Rowling and you can easily recognize it from the movies.
-Lello bookstore was built in 1906 and it’s a sumptuous and magical building.
-It is considered an Art Nouveau gem and a must visit in Porto to any traveler, but especially to Harry Potter fans.
+Lello bookstore was built in 1906, and it’s a sumptuous and magical building.
+It is considered an Art Nouveau gem and a must-visit in Porto to any traveler, but especially to Harry Potter fans.

 Torre dos Clérigos (Clérigos Tower)

 Very close to Lello Bookstore it’s the Clérigos Tower.
-Built in the XVIII century the Clérigos Tower is a major baroque building.
+Built in the XVIII century, the Clérigos Tower is a major baroque building.
 Curiously it was supposed to be two towers, but the second was never built.
-The tower is 76 meters high and it is possible to climb 240 stairs almost to the top.
+The tower is 76 meters high, and it is possible to climb 240 stairs almost to the top.
 From the top, you can see the amazing panoramic view of Porto’s landscape.
 This is obviously one of the most striking attractions of Porto.
-Opposite the tower is Cordoaria Gardens and an imposing Neoclassical and Pombaline building which used to be a prison.
+Opposite the tower is Cordoaria Gardens and an imposing Neoclassical and Pombaline building that used to be a prison.
 The gardens are a great place to rest a bit after climbing and descending all those stairs.